 Back to Stories & News

-January 7, 2021 – We all love a nuzzle from a graying nose, or a cuddle with a four-legged friend who’s been with us through good and bad times.
+August 14, 2024 – We all love a nuzzle from a graying nose, or a cuddle with a four-legged friend who’s been with us through good and bad times.
 Advances in veterinary care are helping our dogs live longer lives and dog owners want to make sure those extra years are filled with special moments.
-A growing awareness of the challenges of aging is leading dog owners and veterinarians to learn more about diseases affecting older dogs and develop strategies to keep dogs healthy and happy in their golden years.

-It’s not unusual for us (including those with four legs!) to have slight declines in memory over time.
+It’s not unusual for us (and our pets) to have slight declines in memory over time.
 In people, it’s estimated that 40% of people over the age of 65 will experience mild memory loss.
 However, other than the frustration that comes from grasping for a word or trying to remember where you put your car keys, mild memory loss doesn’t affect day-to-day functioning.
 Most people retain many strong memories and can learn new information and tasks into advanced age.

 It turns out, the same pattern of age-related mental changes occurs in older dogs.
 Slight lapses in attention and memory are normal and not cause for concern.

 What is important for dog owners and veterinary professionals is to recognize changes that aren’t part of normal aging.
-This includes understanding more about normal aging signs and signs related to CCD.
+This includes understanding more about normal aging signs and signs related to CDS.

-Veterinary neurologists, behaviorists and CCD experts report that the three most common misconceptions about canine aging are:
+Veterinary neurologists, behaviorists and CDS experts report that the three most common misconceptions about canine aging are:

 • Cognitive impairment reflects normal aging and is inevitable